1 in 4 public housing units sit vacant during D.C. affordability crisis

 In 2013, DCHA closed the list after a District inspector general’s report noted, among other issues, that someone seeking a one-bedroom could expect to wait 28 years.

-Nearly a decade later, the whittled down list remains closed.
-Those who wait for traditional public housing are mingled with those who wait for vouchers.
+Nearly a decade later, the whittled-down list remains closed.
+Those who are waiting for traditional public housing are mingled with those who are waiting for vouchers.
 Many signed up for both.
-In all, the list runs nearly 40,000 names, according to DCHA figures from January.
+In all, the list contains nearly 40,000 names, according to DCHA figures from January.

 In their recent report, HUD evaluators said each property they inspected had units nearly ready but for which the agency had no prospective tenants lined up.